uvizhe/psh/README.md

 not use it), so user can choose easily memorable alias and secret word without compromising security. *psh* uses Argon2 algorithm to generate passwords, which makes it harder to guess passwords even if part of input values is known.
-Aliases, that was previously used (along with selected character set for password generation) are stored in a simple DB file, so user don't need to select character set each time a password is being generated, and they are encrypted.
+Aliases, that was previously used (along with selected character set for password generation) are stored in a database, so user don't need to select character set each time a password is being generated, and they are encrypted.

 ![](/psh.gif "")